MerginMaps/docs/src/manage/dashboard-maps/index.md

 ![Mergin Maps webmap Map config does not exist](./webmap-map-config-issue.jpg "Mergin Maps webmap Map config does not exist")

 This usually happens when the map was not initiated.
-All you need to do is to update the project: the map is refreshed after every synchronisation, so your update will activate the map content.
+All you need to do is to create a new version of the project: synchronisation of the project will activate the map content.